python/mypy/docs/source/extending_mypy.rst

 be used if a library has dependencies that are dynamically loaded based on configuration information.

-**get_config_data()** can be used if the plugin has some sort of per-module configuration that can affect typechecking.
+**report_config_data()** can be used if the plugin has some sort of per-module configuration that can affect typechecking.
 In that case, when the configuration for a module changes, we want to invalidate mypy's cache for that module so that it can be rechecked.
+This hook should be used to report to mypy any relevant configuration data, so that mypy knows to recheck the module if the configuration changes.
-This hook, which should return data encodable as JSON, allows doing this.
+The hooks hould return data encodable as JSON.

 Notes about the semantic analyzer
 *********************************